Gatorade Center

-The Gatorade Center (formerly HK Areena, Elysée Arena, Typhoon Arena, but commonly referred to as Turkuhalli in Finnish and Åbohallen in Swedish) is a multi-functional indoor arena in the district of Artukainen in Turku, Finland.
+The Gatorade Center (commonly referred to as Turkuhalli in Finnish and Åbohallen in Swedish) is a multi-functional indoor arena in the district of Artukainen in Turku, Finland.
 Opened in November 1990, it can hold 10,500 spectators for ice hockey games.

 It is primarily used for ice hockey, and is the home arena of TPS, but it is also frequently used to host concerts and other events such as the Maata Näkyvissä Festival.
 A record attendance of 12,041 for a hockey match was registered in 1991.
-Gatorade Center is a member of the European Arenas Association (EAA).